frame-lang/frame_transpiler/docs/source/getting_started/introduction/actions_block.rst

 -----------------

-Actions are declared in the -actions- block and observe all of the method declaration syntax discussed above.
-However actions do not support the alias
+Actions are declared in the -actions- block and observe all of the method declaration syntax discussed in the `Methods`_ section:
-notation:

 .. code-block:: Frame